 Looking for material not in the Library?
 Email me or Library@tcd.ie.
 Once confirmed it may be possible to purchase the material (subject to funds) or to acquire articles/chapters/books using our free inter-library loans service.

-Having difficulty accessing some E-books outside the Library?
+Having difficulty accessing some E-books remotely?
 This often refers to ebooks received under UK copyright which can only be viewed in the Library.
+For current information on this please see the Electronic Legal Deposit page.
 Most of our purchased ebooks can be accessed from home.
 See our Guides & Tutorials section for relevant videos.

 Need training?
 Do you want to learn how to search the catalogue (STELLA search) effectively or get started on reference manager software Endnote?
 We have a number of short tutorials and recorded webinars freely available from our Guides & Tutorials section on the Support & Training page.
 I can provide one to one, small group or class sessions when requested.